Senate Banking Committee Passes Financial Reform Bill

 “The Big Banks, and their army of lobbyists, are out in full force to weaken and defeat meaningful legislation.
 While we would have relished the opportunity to expose their allies on the Committee, through the endless amendment process that was planned, we welcome the fight on the floor of the Senate.

 “The American public, who have been forced to pay the bill for Wall Street’s party, have waited long enough for meaningful reform.
 We thank Chairman Dodd for moving this bill to the floor and hope the Senate will take up this legislation soon after the recess.
-“Tags: Banking Committee, consumer financial protection bureau, Dodd, S. 3217, Senate, senate misc, The Restoring American Financial Stability Act of 2010
+“Tags: consumer financial protection bureau, Dodd, S. 3217, Senate, senate misc, The Restoring American Financial Stability Act of 2010